luigiselmi/mahoutdataproducer/README.md

 comparisons.
 The views are events in which a user has seen the details of an item, usually after a search.
 A download refers to an event in which a user has downloaded a document related to an item and a comparison is the event in which a user has selected two or more items to make a comparison.
-A recommeder based on Apache Mahout reads signals from a base file, e.g. signals.csv, and from other files in the same folder whose name begins in the same way as the base file, say signals-20180424.csv.
+A recommender based on Apache Mahout reads signals from a base file, e.g. signals.csv, and from other files in the same folder whose name begins in the same way as the base file, say signals-20180424.csv.
 The signals data are kept in a Mahout FileDataModel and are reloaded after a certain interval, if there has been a change.
+The folders containing the users' log files are visited recursively.
+A filter can be used to parse only the files whose name start with a number of 8 digits that represents the date in which the file was created in the format yyyymmdd.
+When the filter is used only the file that start with the same or higher number are parsed.

 ## Prerequisites